 - TG Therapeutics Inc.

-Dr. Reni Benjamin is a managing director and equity research analyst at H.C.
-Wainwright & Co.
-His expertise and coverage focuses on companies in the oncology and stem cell sectors.
+Dr. Reni Benjamin is a senior biotechnology analyst at Raymond James.
+His expertise focuses on companies in the oncology and stem cell sectors.
 Benjamin has been ranked among the top analysts for recommendation performance and earnings accuracy by StarMine, has been cited in a variety of sources including The Wall Street Journal, Bloomberg Businessweek, Financial Times and Smart Money, and has made appearances on Bloomberg television/radio and CNBC.
-He authored a chapter in “The Delivery of Regenerative Medicines and Their Impact on Healthcare,” has presented at various regional and international conferences, and has been published in peer-reviewed journals.
+He authored a chapter in "The Delivery of Regenerative Medicines and Their Impact on Healthcare," has presented at various regional and international conferences, and has been published in peer-reviewed journals.
 He currently serves on the UAB School of Health Professions' Deans Advisory Board.
-Prior to joining H.C.
-Wainwright, Benjamin was a managing director and senior biotechnology analyst at both Burrill Securities and Rodman & Renshaw.
+Prior to joining Raymond James, Benjamin was a managing director and senior biotechnology analyst at H.C.
+Wainwright, Burrill Securities and Rodman & Renshaw.
 He was also an associate analyst at Needham and Company.
 Benjamin earned his doctorate from the University of Alabama at Birmingham in biochemistry and molecular genetics by discovering and characterizing a novel gene implicated in germ cell development.
 He earned a bachelor's degree in biology from Allegheny College.

 Watchlist Analysts Forecast Continued Blue Sky for Biotech Industry (1/29/15) For the last two years the biotech sector has experienced market-beating gains, even taking into account the industry-wide hiccup in early 2014.
 Can this trend continue?
 The five analysts who selected names for The Life Sciences Report's 2015 Small-Cap Biotech Watchlist spend their days considering this question; it comes into play with every recommendation they make.
 The topic came up in various contexts during the Watchlist panel at the 2015 Biotech Showcase: Here are four factors investors should consider as they move into 2015.